 12 – I’ve agreed to help others and spread the word of recovery.

-Alternatives To the 12-Step Model
+Alternatives to the 12-Step Program

 The Path to Recovery

 Each individual has different needs for treatment.
 Clients should study the options available to successfully recover from substance use disorder.
 Whether people choose 12-step or non 12-step approaches, it is important that they find customized treatment that works for them.
 This is only possible if people are knowledgeable about the various available options and recognize that they need to seek drug or alcohol addiction help.

 Sunshine Behavioral Health strives to help people who are facing substance abuse, addiction, mental health disorders, or a combination of these conditions.
 It does this by providing compassionate care and evidence-based content that addresses health, treatment, and recovery.

 Licensed medical professionals review material we publish on our site.
 The material is not a substitute for qualified medical diagnoses, treatment, or advice.
 It should not be used to replace the suggestions of your personal physician or other health care professionals.

 Talk with one of our Treatment Specialists!